Family Travel

 1. Vail, Colorado

 For families experienced on the slopes, it’s hard to beat the legendary Vail Ski Resort, two hours from Denver.
-The ski school instructors are dependably fantastic with even the youngest children, and there is tons of diversity in runs, plus Kids Adventure Zones, where small skiers and snowboarders will have a blast (lift tickets are free for those under 4).
+The ski school instructors are dependably fantastic with even the youngest children.
+There is tons of diversity in runs, plus Kids Adventure Zones, where small skiers and snowboarders will have a blast.
+Lift tickets are free for those under 4.

 Other attractions include ice bumper cars, winter ecology snowshoe tours (for ages 10 and over), horseback riding in the winter wonderland, and the hands-on children’s museum Imagination Station, appropriate for ages 2 to 12.
 Vail offers plentiful condos and accommodations to fit multiple generations.
-Some hotels, such as The Hythe, have suites and residences, as well as a nightly happy hour for a family-friendly affair of gratis s’mores makings to roast over the fire pits.
+Some hotels, such as The Hythe, have suites and residences, as well as a nightly happy hour for a family-friendly affair of s’mores making.

 2. Stowe, Vermont